alexa/ask-sdk-controls/doc/userGuide.md

    ...
 The fact `items = 80` is now available to other controls ...
 ```

-Thus controls have a much more specific job than a generic `RequestHandler` -- controls
+Thus controls have a much more specific job than a generic `RequestHandler` — controls
-_manages information gathering and responses to that information_ and by abstracting these
+_manage information gathering and responses to that information_ and by abstracting these
-problem away from the rest of the application we can scale skill complexity more reliably.
+problems away from the rest of the application we can scale skill complexity more reliably.

 In full, each control will have some or all of the following responsibilities:

 1. Ask the user for some information.
 1. Track the information and any pertinent metadata as dynamic state.
 1. Validate the information against business rules.
-1. Provide feedback to the about what was captured and any violations.
+1. Provide feedback to the user about what was captured and any violations.
 1. Explicitly confirm the information if appropriate.
 1. Run business functions using the obtained information and communicate results.
 1. React to additional commands regarding the information: change, inspect, delete, and so
    on.
-1. Make the information available to other parts of the application particularly the
+1. Make the information available to other parts of the application, particularly the
    parent control.

 After a control has completed its work its parent may clear out its state and repeat the